nevarok/NeSteppedAnimation/README.md

 ## Links:

 [Discord](https://discord.gg/VqTKJJHw) - Join the Nevarok community on Discord for discussions, support, and updates.

 [Youtube](https://www.youtube.com/@nevarok) - Watch tutorials, demos, and updates on Nevarok's YouTube channel.

 [Documentation](https://nevarok.com/ne-stepped-animation/index.html) - Access documentation for the NeSteppedAnimation plugin.

+[Support](https://nevarok.com/ne-stepped-animation/contributing/index.html) - Find information on how to contribute and get support for the NeSteppedAnimation plugin.

 ## Introduction